Etinago/challenge_1/README.md

 Human Centred Web Design - Accessibility

 ## Description
-This projects aims to address key element in web design i.e Accessibility to ensure that people with disabilities can access the website using assertive technologies
+This projects aims to address key element in web design i.e Accessibility to ensure that people with disabilities can access the website using assertive technologies.

 ## Installation